Index of TESS FAQ items

 All proposals must be submitted through our proposal handling system.

 Each proposal must also designate a contact author in the submission system.
-The contact author must be listed first on all proposal documents and is the person to whom all official TESS corresponds will be held.
+The contact author must be listed first on all proposal documents and is the person to whom all official TESS correspondence will be sent.

 Proposals are limited to five pages of text (including footnotes/endnotes), plus references, up to two pages of tables, and the actual survey items to be included.